 Clay was born on 6th April 1979 in Nashville, Tennessee, USA.
 He was born in a Christian family and is of white Caucasian ethnicity.
 Clay has not shared much about his family and parents and is also not known to have any siblings.
 He is believed to be a single child.

-Clay has not shared much about his early education but it is known that he graduated from Martin Luther King Magnet at Pearl high school in 1997.
+Clay has not shared much about his early education but it is known that he graduated from Martin Luther King Magnet at Pearl High School in 1997.
 He then went on to attend the George Washington University in Washington DC to pursue his bachelor’s degree.
-He later also enrolled in the Vanderbilt University Law school in Nashville and graduated with a post-graduation degree in law.
+He later also enrolled in the Vanderbilt University Law School in Nashville and graduated with a post-graduation degree in law.

 Clay Travis Career